deficollective/deficollective.github.io/content/english/blog/tdc-may-2025-report.md

 ## Expenses Report

 Following April’s record-high expenses, the Collective focused more on cost reduction and saw modest progress in May.
-This decrease was largely due to the unfortunate departure of two part-time contributors.
+This decrease was largely due to the unfortunate departure of two part-time contributors, Spicypiz and CookingCrypto, although they remain open to collaborating on a task-by-task basis.

 Looking ahead, the Collective remains committed to further lowering expenses where possible.
 Combined with efforts to grow earnings, this strategy keeps us on track to return to a surplus in the coming months.

 Currently, the Collective is supported by a lean team of two full-time and five part-time contributors, covering key functions such as treasury management, business development and partnerships, community and marketing, protocol research, full-stack development, and data analysis.

-Two contributors were let go in May: Spicypiz and CookingCrypto, although they remain open to collaborating on a task-by-task basis.

 ![tdc-may-2025-expenses](https://raw.githubusercontent.com/deficollective/deficollective.github.io/main/assets/images/tdc-may-2025-report/expenses.png)